-At Hellmann’s, we believe that food is too good to be wasted.
-With our products reaching the homes of millions of people across America, we have both an opportunity and a responsibility to raise awareness about the issue of food waste and help people become more resourceful with their food.
-That is why we have committed ourselves to helping reduce food waste.
+With Hellmann’s products reaching the homes of millions of people across America, we have both an opportunity and a responsibility to raise awareness about the issue of food waste and help people become more resourceful with their food.
+That is why we have committed ourselves to helping fight food waste.

 Food loss and waste is unseen, under-valued and a waste of human, environmental and economic capital.
 It consumes one-fifth of all American fresh water, 18% of our cropland and 21% of all landfill volume1.

 Fighting food waste is an enormous opportunity to address food insecurity and mitigate climate change.
 It’s a challenge that has to be met by focusing on the complex systems by which food is produced, consumed and disposed of, by our industry and others.
 So, we’re working to reduce wasted or lost food in our value chain – from farm to fork.
 We know we’ve got a long way to go and that we can't transform the food system on our own.

 Partnerships fighting food waste